The spray and pray phase

 At some point I realised I was not being strategic.
 I was coping.

 Sending 200 half-relevant applications does not make you look keen.
-It just means 200 versions of you with a slightly off CV floating through ATS systems that were never going to shortlist you.
+It just means 200 versions of you with a slightly off CV floating through applicant tracking systems that were never going to shortlist you.

 What actually moves the needle is fewer, better targeted applications where: